Absorption spectroscopy: Relation to scattering and reflection spectra

-The scattering and reflection spectra of a material are influenced by both its index of refraction and its absorption spectrum.
-In an optical context, the absorption spectrum is typically quantified by the extinction coefficient, and the extinction and index coefficients are quantitatively related through the Kramers–Kronig relation.
+The scattering and reflection spectra of a material are influenced by both its refractive index and its absorption spectrum.
+In an optical context, the absorption spectrum is typically quantified by the extinction coefficient, and the extinction and index coefficients are quantitatively related through the Kramers–Kronig relations.
 Therefore, the absorption spectrum can be derived from a scattering or reflection spectrum.
 This typically requires simplifying assumptions or models, and so the derived absorption spectrum is an approximation.

 Applications

 Absorption spectroscopy is useful in chemical analysis because of its specificity and its quantitative nature.
 The specificity of absorption spectra allows compounds to be distinguished from one another in a mixture, making absorption spectroscopy useful in wide variety of applications.
-For instance, Infrared gas analyzers can be used to identify the presence of pollutants in the air, distinguishing the pollutant from nitrogen, oxygen, water and other expected constituents.
+For instance, Infrared gas analyzers can be used to identify the presence of pollutants in the air, distinguishing the pollutant from nitrogen, oxygen, water, and other expected constituents.

 The specificity also allows unknown samples to be identified by comparing a measured spectrum with a library of reference spectra.
 In many cases, it is possible to determine qualitative information about a sample even if it is not in a library.
 Infrared spectra, for instance, have characteristics absorption bands that indicate if carbon-hydrogen or carbon-oxygen bonds are present.

 An absorption spectrum can be quantitatively related to the amount of material present using the Beer–Lambert law.
 Determining the absolute concentration of a compound requires knowledge of the compound's absorption coefficient.
 The absorption coefficient for some compounds is available from reference sources, and it can also be determined by measuring the spectrum of a calibration standard with a known concentration of the target.